ils-stuttgart/ScenAIro/README.md

 ## Getting Started
-To get started with the ScenAIro project, follow these steps:
+To get started with the ScenAIro project, follow these steps to get it running: